ewoodhead/npa-hierarchy/README.md

 2.914854215512676
 ```

+### Running SDPA manually

-You may just want to export a problem without running SDPA on it, for
+You may want to export a problem without running SDPA on it, for example to
-instance to run on a more powerful machine.
-You can accomplish this by
+run on a more powerful computer.
+You can accomplish this by calling the
-calling the `export-to-file` function, e.g.
+`export-to-file` function on a problem, for example,
 ```
 (export-to-file
  "i3322_lvl5.dat-s"